Video Source Characterization Using Encoding and Encapsulation Characteristics: Proposed Method

-This representation disregards the order and labels of nodes in a tree to perform a coarse characterization.
+This construction of $m$ completely disregards node features $X$ to perform a coarse characterization.
 That is, only the shape of a file-metadata tree is taken into consideration to detect different structures of trees.
 For this, we treat the file-metadata tree as an undirected graph and use a graph representation learning approach.
 A graph embedding essentially transforms a whole graph into a low-dimensional vector to allow for the classification of graphs.
 We considered several graph embedding techniques for our task \cite{cai2018simple,schulz2019necessity,tsitsulin2020just}\footnote{ All graph embeddings are created by the {\em Karate Club} \cite{karateclub} software package using their default hyperparameter settings of the 1.2 release.}.
 Our tests revealed that these approaches perform very similarly.
 (We defer further discussion of this to Sec. \ref{sec:discussion}.)
 Based on our evaluation, we selected the {\em local degree profile} (LDP) \cite{cai2018simple} representation scheme which yields a fixed embedding for the same graph, thereby avoiding the need for error-prone clustering.
 This representation essentially characterizes each node and its 1-hop neighbors through five degree statistics.
 The empirical distributions obtained by aggregating these statistics over all nodes in a graph are then concatenated into a feature vector.
 This resulting representation is used as a basis for differentiating file-metadata trees, where each distinct embedding is treated as a separate metaclass.